greguly/cielo-woocommerce/README.md

 ## Installation ##

-* Upload plugin files to your plugins folder, or install using WordPress built-in Add New Plugin installer;
-* Activate the plugin;
-* Navigate to WooCommerce -> Settings -> Payment Gateways, choose Cielo and fill the plugin options.

-### Instalação e configuração em Português: ###

 ### Instalação do plugin: ###

 * Envie os arquivos do plugin para a pasta wp-content/plugins, ou instale usando o instalador de plugins do WordPress.